Comparision: Screen printing vs sublimation

 Setting up jobs

-For ink sublimation, simply change the design file and print a new transfer; Silk-screen printing requires the preparation of a completely new screen.
+For ink sublimation, change the design file and print a new transfer; Silk-screen printing requires the preparation of a completely new screen.

 Management of complex designs

 Both screen printing and ink sublimation can reproduce fine details and photorealistic images.
-Ink sublimation always uses combinations of CMYO ink (cyan, magenta, yellow and transparent) to produce any desired color, so photorealistic images do not require any additional settings.
+Ink sublimation always uses combinations of CMYO ink (cyan, magenta, yellow and transparent) to produce any desired color, so photorealistic images do not require additional settings.

 Creating comfortable and durable prints